P-p-H-d/mlib/README.md

 action\_if\_false otherwise (meaning it is evaluated at macro processing stage, not at compiler stage).

-cond shall be a 0 or 1 as a preprocessing constant.
+'cond' shall be a 0 or 1 as a preprocessing constant.
-(You should use M\_bool to convert this parameter otherwise).
+(You could use M\_bool to convert).

 ##### M\_IF\_EMPTY(cond)(action\_if\_true, action\_if\_false)